NextSDS Logo

 Hands

 Handle with gloves which were inspected prior to use.
 Use proper glove removal technique (without touching glove's outer surface) to avoid skin contact with this product.
-The selected protective gloves have to satisfy the specifications of the standard EN 374 derived from it.
-Examples of preferred glove barrier materials: - Butyl rubber - Nitrile/butadiene rubber - Polyvinyl alcohol ("PVA") - Neoprene: - Polyvinyl chloride (PVC or "vynil") - Natural rubber ("latex") For prolonged or frequently repeated contact a glove with a protection class of 4 or higher (breakthrough time greater than 120 minutes according to EN 374) is recommended.
+The selected protective gloves have to satisfy the specifications of the standard EN 374.
+Preferred materials: Butyl rubber, Nitrile/butadiene rubber, Polyvinyl alcohol ("PVA"), Neoprene, Polyvinyl chloride (PVC or "vynil"), Natural rubber ("latex").
+For prolonged or frequently repeated contact a glove with a protection class of 4 or higher (breakthrough time greater than 120 minutes according to EN 374) is recommended.
 When only brief contact is expected, a glove with a protection class of 1 or higher (breakthrough time greater than 10 minutes according to EN 374) is recommended.
-NOTICE: The selection of a specific glove for a particular application and duration of use in a workplace should also take into account all relevant workplace factors such as, but not limited to: Other chemicals which may be handled, physical requirements (cut/puncture protection, dexterity, thermal protection), potential body reactions to glove materials, as well as the instructions/specifications provided by the glove supplier.

 Eyes